jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

   (g) an area health board:
   (h) a hospital board:
   (i) the Department of Health:
-  (j) Health New Zealand:
+  (j) Health New Zealand.
-  (k) Māori Health Authority.
+  (k)
-(2) Every provider must, forthwith after a request by the Director-General or the chief executive of Health New Zealand or the Māori Health Authority or of Health Benefits Limited, make available any records of the provider that relate to the services concerned for inspection—
+(2) Every provider must, forthwith after a request by the Director-General or the chief executive of Health New Zealand or of Health Benefits Limited, make available any records of the provider that relate to the services concerned for inspection—
-  (a) by a person authorised in writing by the Director-General or the chief executive of Health New Zealand or the Māori Health Authority or Health Benefits Limited (as the case may be) for this purpose, being a person who holds a professional qualification relevant to the services provided by the provider or any other person the Director-General or the chief executive considers appropriate; and
+  (a) by a person authorised in writing by the Director-General or the chief executive of Health New Zealand or Health Benefits Limited (as the case may be) for this purpose, being a person who holds a professional qualification relevant to the services provided by the provider or any other person the Director-General or the chief executive considers appropriate; and
   (b) for the purpose of verifying the claim for payment.
 (3) Any person authorised in accordance with subsection (2) to inspect the records of a provider may copy or take notes of those records for the purposes of the inspection.